FB-RAG: Improving RAG with Forward and Backward Lookup: Experiment Design

 \textbf{Metrics:} We use F1 score for QA datasets, Rouge-L F1 for summarization, and classification accuracy for the MCQ task.
 Our implementation is based on the code released with LongBench\footnote{\url{https://github.com/THUDM/LongBench/tree/main}}.

 \textbf{Methods:} \textbf{Long Context (LC)} refers to directly feeding the full context to the LLM without explicit retrieval. \textbf{Vanilla} denotes the typical RAG approach, which performs retrieval based on an off-the-shelf retriever before feeding the context to the LLM.
 We implemented two recent approaches evaluated on the considered datasets.
 In Order-Preserving (\textbf{OP}) RAG~\cite{yu2024defense}, the selected chunks from the retriever are first sorted in their original ordering before feeding them to the LLM. \textbf{Self-Route}~\cite{li-etal-2024-retrieval} is a look-ahead approach that relies on LLM's ability to understand if the question is answerable from the retrieved context.
 It involves $3$ steps: 1) \textit{Retrieval}: Based on an off-the-shelf retriever, 2) \textit{Generation:} A modified generation based on the retrieved context where the LLM can choose to output `unanswerable' if it finds that the retrieved context is insufficient to answer the question, and 3) \textit{Generation:} Based on the full input context if the LLM outputs `unanswerable' in the previous step.
-For our approach, we consider two variants. \textbf{Ours-FB} refers to using both $\eta_B$ and $\eta_F$ as $0.5$ in Equation \ref{eq:fb-weighted}, averaging out the contributions from the \textit{forward} and \textit{backward} components. \textbf{Ours-F} only looks \textit{forward} by using $\eta_B=0$ and $\eta_F=1$.
-Both methods use $5$ samples in Stage II obtained by combining top-p (p=$0.9$) and top-k (k=$50$) sampling.